bgarrels/miranda-dev/Miranda IM - CK Release/Miranda/Plugins/AddContactPlus/docs/addcontactplus-readme.txt

 Description
 -----------
-Provides the ability to add contacts manually (without searching for them).
+Provides the ability to quickly add new contacts (without searching for them).
-Known supported protocols: AIM, Gadu-Gadu, ICQ, IRC, Jabber/JGMail, MSN, MySpace, Tlen, Yahoo and probably several other, which I haven't tested.
-On some networks, a contact can be added only when connected.
-If the network protocol you are often using is still unsupported, let me know.

-Please use the appropriate (ANSI/Unicode) version of the plugin for your Miranda IM version.
+All Miranda IM 0.9 compatible protocols are supported.
+Please remember that on some protocols you can add a contact only when connected.

+Hold down the CTRL key while adding a contact to open the message window immediately.

-Miranda IM 0.8 or later is required.
-If you are still running 0.6.x or 0.7.x, you should download and use AddContact+ 0.9.5.0.
+Miranda IM 0.9 or later is required.

 Latest development version, source code and older releases can be found here: http://code.google.com/p/dezeath